HL7/hl7.github.io/_docs/core_setting_up_ide.md

 ## IntelliJ Users

 1. Ensure you have the latest version of Intellij IDEA Community Edition installed.
-Check the current version on their [downloads page][https://www.jetbrains.com/idea/download/].
+Check the current version on their [downloads page][Link-IntelliJIdeaDownload].
 2. Ensure you have the Java 8 JDK installed on your system, and your JAVA_HOME environment variable pointed to the Java 8 SDK.
    If you do not have the Java 8 JDK installed, please follow the instructions [here][Link-OpenJDKInstall].
 3. You will need to install the lombok plugin.
 Follow the instructions [here][Link-InstallLombokIntelliJ].